igocreate/igo-dust/docs/guide/helpers.md

 ## Custom Helpers

-You can define `custom helpers` to extend the functionality of Igo Dust.
+You can define `custom helpers` to extend the functionality of Igo Dust.js.

 ```js
 // Define custom helpers